JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

 is particularly recommended to system administrator who wants to use system libraries in place of the libraries in JLL packages.

+!!! warning
+    The `Artifacts.toml` of the overrided JLL packages must have valid url fields because Julia always install an artifact for your platform even if you override it.
+It impacts locally built JLL packages.

 ### `dev`'ed JLL packages

 In the event that a user wishes to override the content within a `dev`'ed JLL